pete001/eos-bp-failover/claim-rewards/README.md

 This poses problems on many levels so we need to automate it.
 However, to perform a `claimrewards` you need to have access to an unlocked wallet, and that requires a plaintext password!

+Thankfully, with the fancy EOS permission system, we can create a subaccount with a sole purpose of claiming rewards - if the key is compromised its not a big deal.

 This implementation is the best known mix between security and automation.
 It is not perfect, but its the best we've got!

 ### Dependencies